-In the case at hand, witness testimony at trial clearly indicated that from the perspective of Parcel 1 residents, this annexation is unwanted and will provide little in the way of value.
-Every resident that testified opposes Meridian's annexation attempt.
+In the case at hand, witness testimony at trial clearly indicated that from the perspective of PAA residents, this annexation is unwanted and will provide very little in the way of value.
+Every PAA resident that testified opposes Meridian's annexation attempt.
 Dr. Martin, speaking as the representative of Citizens Against Annexation, testified that the group opposes annexation because there is "nothing in it" for the citizens that would be annexed.
 Tr.
 1057.
 Furthermore, Dr. Martin testified that the citizens of the area do not need annexation.
 Id.
 Mr. Herrington testified that there are no services that the City can provide to PAA residents that they do not have and that he has no desire to be annexed by Meridian.
 Tr.
 1103, 1105.
+Ms. Martin testified that there is no need for residents of her area to be a part of the City and that the City has nothing to offer.
+Tr.
+1227-28.
+In addition, Ms. Martin expressed her concern that low income residents of the PAA do not have the financial means to shoulder the additional tax burden that would accompany annexation.
+Tr.
+1228.
 These comments demonstrate the overwhelming opposition to this annexation.
-The strong opposition to this annexation is also demonstrated by the success of Citizens Against Annexation.
-This grass roots organization which was founded to oppose annexation by Meridian raised over \$200,000 and boasts a member list of over 200 businesses and homeowners.
-Tr.
-1044.
-Many of the supporters of this group reside in Parcel 1.
-This opposition demonstrates that this annexation is, simply put, unfair.
+Furthermore, this opposition demonstrates that this annexation is, simply put, unfair.

 In addition to the will of PAA residents, this Court has recognized in the past that any detriment to a neighboring municipality must be taken into account when considering the reasonableness of an annexation.
 In Madison, 650 So.
 2d at 507 (citing City of Jackson v.
 City of Ridgeland, 551 So.
 2d 861, 868 (Miss.
 1989)) (concluding that Jackson's path of growth must be preserved and the city must not become landlocked by neighboring municipalities), this Court held that any detriment to Jackson must be given great weight under the "other indicia" factor.
 The reasoning employed by the Court in that case is on point here.
 As discussed infra, expert testimony presented to the Chancellor revealed that while this annexation is not vital to Meridian's future, the annexation would be extremely detrimental to Marion.
 Tr.
 1351.
-As demonstrated by Meridian's Base Map, this annexation would block Marion's path of growth to the west, northwest, and south.
+As depicted by Meridian's Base Map, this annexation would block Marion's path of growth to the west, northwest, and south.
 R. 60 (map).
-In addition, Mayor Hudson testified that he is concerned that this annexation will cut off Marion's path of growth to the north.
-Tr.
-970. The Mayor further testified that the Town of Marion will essentially be strangled by Meridian if this annexation is approved.
-Id.
 The trial court approved the vast majority of Meridian's proposed annexation which effectively surrounds and landlocks the Town of Marion.
 If this decision is affirmed, Marion will have little room left for future growth.
-The most effective way to cure this detriment to Marion is to reverse the Chancellor's decision granting Parcel 1 to Meridian.

-As a result of these "other factors" weighing against this annexation, it is clear that the Chancellor was manifestly wrong in his determination that there are no "other factors" that should be considered, Pl.
-433, and that this determination is not supported by substantial and credible evidence.
+As a result of these "other factors" weighing against this annexation, the Chancellor was manifestly wrong in his determination that there are no "other factors" that should be considered, Pl.
+433, and this determination is not supported by substantial and credible evidence.